Which Taxes Do Small Businesses Have to Pay?

 According to the 2020 tax brackets, a sole proprietor who makes $80,000 pays a tax rate of 22%.
 A sole proprietor who makes $95,000 belongs to the 24% tax bracket.
 The deductions bumped you down to a lower tax bracket.
 This could save you thousands of dollars come tax season.

-You would probably save more, however, with a tax credit valued much lower than $15,000, even with fewer deductions.
+However, you would probably save more with a tax credit valued much lower than $15,000, even with fewer deductions.

 As you can see, the $5,000 tax credit and $7,000 in deductions allows you to save more than just $15,000 in deductions.